Skip to main content

 2. the age of your heating system.

-The type of heating system determines how well it heats your home and how much energy it consumes.
-Insurance carriers require you to have a central heating system, which distributes heat throughout your home using ducts, pipes, or radiators.
+The type of heating system is crucial for both home comfort and insurance eligibility.
+Insurance carriers typically require a central heating system, which distributes heat throughout your home using ducts, pipes, or radiators.
+This system should be controlled by a thermostat for temperature adjustment and energy savings.

 The Issue with the Heating System’s Age